AnonymousRand/mc_extreme_difficulty_1.16.1/README.md

 4. Run your server
 5. Join the server in creative mode because every player after the first one that joins gets debuffed for 15 seconds to prevent relog exploits

-# Java 14 setup guide
+# Java 14 setup guide:

 Follow this guide if the plugin doesn't seem to be doing anything and the server log has an error about mismatched/unsupported Java versions